SungardAS/lambda-formation/README.md

 The `create.js`, `update.js` and `delete.js` files under each resource
 in `lib/resources` is where any code or modules should be added.

-You can choose to add code directly to the stubbed functions or write a module and require it here.
+Add code directly to the stubbed functions or write a module and require it here.
 Please do not alter the `handler` function.
 This function controls the routing and execution response based on direct Lambda versus CloudFormation calls.